pts/muxzcat/README.txt

   faster than muxzcat.java, and it also verifies checksums.
 * On very old systems where Java >=1.0.2 is available, but Java >=1.2 isn't, muxzcat.java should be used.
-* If maximum compatibility with muxzcat.c and muzcat.pl is desired, then muxzcat.java should be used.
+* If maximum compatibility with muaxzcat.c (also muxzcat.c) and muzcat.pl is
+  desired, then muxzcat.java should be used.

 Based on decompression speed measurements of linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.07 times slower than